Ailanthus

 Ailanthus (/əˈlænθəs/; derived from ailanto, an Ambonese word probably meaning "tree of the gods" or "tree of heaven") is a genus of trees belonging to the family Simaroubaceae, in the order Sapindales (formerly Rutales or Geraniales).
-The genus is native from east Asia south to northern Australasia.
+The genus is native from East Asia south to northern Australasia.
+One species, the tree of heaven (Ailanthus altissima), is considered a weed or invasive species in some parts of the world.

 Selected species

 The number of living species is disputed, with some authorities accepting up to ten species, while others accept six or fewer.
 Species include: